pytact/office-world-be/cursor/guidelines/Feature8/F8_api_spec.md

     }

     update: ClassVar[dict] = {
-        "summary": "Purpose of this API is to update task name and description", "description": "Updates task name and/or description.
-Owner and Editors can edit.
-Viewers cannot edit.
+        "summary": "Purpose of this API is to update task details (name, description, status, assignments)", "description": "Updates task details in a single consolidated endpoint.
+Can update name, description, status, and/or assignments.
+All fields are optional - only provided fields will be updated.
+Authorization is field-specific: Name/Description (Owner, Editor, CEO, Manager), Status (Owner, Editor), Assignments (Owner, CEO, Manager).
 Tasks in terminal states (DONE, CANCELLED) are read-only.
 Requires If-Match header for concurrency control."
     }

-    change_status: ClassVar[dict] = {
-        "summary": "Purpose of this API is to change task status", "description": "Changes task status.
-Only task owner can change status.
-Owner can move task to any status at any time.
-DONE and CANCELLED are terminal states.
-Requires If-Match header for concurrency control."
-    }

-    update_assignments: ClassVar[dict] = {
-        "summary": "Purpose of this API is to update task assignments", "description": "Adds or removes task assignments.
-Only task owner can manage assignments.
-Supports adding multiple assignments and removing multiple assignments in a single request.
-Prevents duplicate assignments.
-Editors cannot remove themselves.
-Requires If-Match header for concurrency control."
-    }

     delete: ClassVar[dict] = {
-        "summary": "Purpose of this API is to hard delete a task", "description": "Permanently deletes a task (hard deletion with IsDeleted marker).
+        "summary": "Purpose of this API is to hard delete a task", "description": "Permanently deletes a task (hard deletion with is_deleted marker).
 Task owner, CEO, and Manager can delete tasks.
 CEO and Manager can delete any company task (not limited to tasks they own).
 Deleted tasks are not returned in queries.
 Cannot be undone.
 Requires If-Match header for concurrency control."
     }
 ```